harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

 ## Set up your codebase

-This tutorial uses <a href="https://bandit.readthedocs.io/en/latest/">Bandit</a> to scan the target repository <a href="https://github.com/williamwissemann/dvpwa">https://github.com/williamwissemann/dvpwa</a> (specified in the <a  href="/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/">Codebase</a> for this pipeline).
+This tutorial uses <a href="https://bandit.readthedocs.io/en/latest/">Bandit</a> to scan the target repository <a href="https://github.com/GitHubGoneMad/dvpwa">https://github.com/GitHubGoneMad/dvpwa</a> (specified in the <a  href="/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/">Codebase</a> for this pipeline).

 1. Fork the following example repository into your GitHub account.
-This is a Python repo with known vulnerabilities: https://github.com/williamwissemann/dvpwa.
+This is a Python repo with known vulnerabilities: https://github.com/GitHubGoneMad/dvpwa.

 2. If you don't have a GitHub connector, do the following:

-   1. In your Harness project, select **Project Setup** > **Connectors**.
+   1. In your Harness project, select **Project Settings** > **Project-level resuorces** > **Connectors**.
    2. Select **New Connector**, then select **Code Repositories** > **GitHub**.
    3. Set the [GitHub connector settings](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference) as appropriate.
       - Use **Account** for the [URL type](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference/#url-type).
-      - This tutorial uses Harness Cloud, so select **Connect through Harness Platform** when prompted for the connectivity mode.
+      - This tutorial uses [Harness Cloud](/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure) for its build infrastructure, so select **Connect through Harness Platform** when prompted for the connectivity mode.

 ## Set up your pipeline